-A subsequent move to B.C. opened a new chapter in her life.
-While reveling in new motherhood, she performed at festivals and showcases and provided backing vocals for other singers’ projects.
+A subsequent move to B.C. opened a new chapter in her life, which included raising two daughters.
+She continued to perform part-time at festivals and showcases and provided backing vocals for other singers’ projects.
 She played in the duo Lingo Sisters, opened at the Rogue Folk Club in Vancouver for well-known songwriters like Eliza Gilkyson and Tom Russell, and eventually toured BC in the band, AUGUST.
 In 2001 she released “Driving With You”, her first album of originals and in 2007, followed up with the collaborative collection, “The Sweetest Day”, with AUGUST.

 "...Consensus is building here at Roots Music Canada: Echoed Light is a lovely little album that sneaks up on you."